| A logical

 control unit.
 No discrepancies were found regarding these

+components.
 The National Transportation Safety Board determines the probable

-The captain's failure to maintain directional control and his
+cause(s) of this accident as follows: The captain's failure to maintain directional control and his

 inadvertent application of asymmetrical engine thrust while